JakeWheat/simple-sql-parser/website/index.md

 When you add support for new syntax: add some tests.
 If you modify or fix something, and it doesn't have tests, add some.
 If the syntax isn't in ANSI SQL, guard it behind a dialect flag.
-If you write support for a dialect that isn't mention, add a new dialect.
+If you add support for something from a new dialect, add that dialect.

-Make sure all the tests still pass, then send a pull request on Github.
+Check all the tests still pass, then send a pull request on Github.

 # Links